fukairui/fukairui.github.io/_pages/about.md

 I am currently a second-year MS student at the College of Computer Science and Technology, Zhejiang University, under the supervision of Prof. [Kun Kuang](https://kunkuang.github.io/) and [Shengyu Zhang](https://shengyuzhang.github.io/).

 My research primarily focuses on the generalizability and personalization of recommender systems.
 I also tackle the distinctive challenges related to the seamless integration of heterogeneous models across various computational environments, including both edge devices and cloud servers.
-Recently I am inerested in the scaling law of recommender system and recommendation with large language model.
+Recently, I am interested in the scaling law of recommender system and recommendation with large language model.
 Meanwhile, I also focus on the efficient inference of large recommendation models when facing much longer user interaction sequences.

 I am actively seeking job opportunities and will graduate in March 2026.
 Please feel free to contact me if there are any suitable positions available.

 # 🔥 News
 - *2025.07*: &nbsp;🎉🎉 One co-first-author paper has been accepted to MM 2025.
 - *2025.07*: &nbsp;🎉🎉 One paper has been accepted to MM 2025.
+- *2025.07*: &nbsp;📊📊 Forward-OFA has been deployed in the Ascend Community of Huawei using [NPU](https://gitee.com/ouo-ovo/forward-ofa/).
-- *2025.05*: &nbsp;📰📰 One paper has been avaliable on Arxiv about LLM thinking-enhanced recommendation.
+- *2025.05*: &nbsp;📰📰 One paper has been available on Arxiv about LLM thinking-enhanced recommendation.
 - *2024.12*: &nbsp;🎉🎉 One co-first-author paper has been accepted to AAAI 2025.
 - *2024.11*: &nbsp;🎉🎉 One first-author paper has been accepted to KDD 2025 August Cycle (Research Track).
-- *2024.08*: &nbsp;🥳🥳 I went to Barcelona, Spain to attend the KDD conference to deliver an oral presentation of our paper DIET.
+- *2024.08*: &nbsp;🥳🥳 I went to Barcelona, Spain, to attend the KDD conference to deliver an oral presentation of our paper DIET.
 - *2024.05*: &nbsp;🎉🎉 One first-author paper has been accepted to KDD 2024 (Research Track).
-- *2023.07*: &nbsp;🥳🥳 I went to Fuzhou, China to attend the CICAI conference to deliver an oral presentation and won the Best Paper Award.
+- *2023.07*: &nbsp;🥳🥳 I went to Fuzhou, China, to attend the CICAI conference to deliver an oral presentation and won the Best Paper Award.
 - *2023.06*: &nbsp;🎉🎉 One first-author paper has been accepted to CICAI 2023.

 # 📝 Publications

 *\* denote the authors contributed equally.*